Are you looking for a list of the best things to do near Cairns with kids? Let us help!

 The Cairns night markets are a great place to eat with kids, no matter what you’re looking for!
 We got some great Japanese for our mains, and found a wonderful crepe shop for a spectacular desert.
 The whole family will love the food at the night markets!
 There are also heaps of small stores full of anything from A to Z, so we recommend you take a look at those too!

-Get Out With Kids Tip: Pick up your copy of the Cairns Saving Passport and Pocket Guide.
+Get Out With Kids Tip: Pick up your copy of the Cairns Saving Passport and Pocket Guide here and use it it to get discounts on all sorts of Cairns activities for families.

 Located in the heart of Cairns’ largest playground, Muddy’s Café is the ultimate venue for a relaxed meal, fresh juice or great coffee!
 With daily specials and a wide variety of food, this is a local’s favourite!